-Fruits aren’t the first thing most people think of as a protein source.
+Fruits aren’t the first thing most people think of as a great source of protein.
 But some provide more of this nutrient than others, and there are high-protein fruits that can increase your intake.
 So, what fruits are high in protein?
 Protein fruits include choices like dried apricots, guavas, jackfruit and goji berries.

 Fresh N Lean is a meal delivery service that provides food made with organic ingredients.
 Our tasty, chef-prepared cuisine is always fresh and never frozen, and we offer five convenient meal plans: Protein+, Keto, Paleo, Standard Vegan and Low-Carb Vegan.
 Choose Fresh N Lean for affordable nutrition, delivered to your doorstep.